Wukong's 72 Transformations: High-fidelity Textured 3D Morphing via Flow Models: Introduction

 With recent advances in large-scale 3D generation and reconstruction~\citep{xiang2024structured, tochilkin2024triposr, li2025triposg}, one may consider to address the 3D morphing problem by training a feed-forward network to model the transitions between two input objects.
 However, constructing paired 3D data for training based on existing large-scale 3D data~\citep{deitke2024objaverse} is non-trivial, both technically and economically.
 Therefore, such a straightforward approach is infeasible.

 Recently, 2D image morphing has achieved remarkable success~\citep{qiyuan2024aid,zhang2023diffmorpher}, driven by advances in 2D diffusion models (\textit{e.g.}, Stable Diffusion \citep{rombach2022high}).
 Inspired by this progress, we aim to extend these successes to 3D -- morphing not only shapes but also textures -- without relying on large-scale paired data.
 In other words, we aim to develop a training-free framework for textured 3D morphing by leveraging the strong priors of generative models.
-However, building such a framework poses significant challenges due to the absence of large-scale 3D data with continues shape and texture transitions.
+However, building such a framework poses significant challenges due to the absence of large-scale 3D data with continuous shape and texture transitions.

-In paper, we propose \OM, a novel framework for high-fidelity textured 3D morphing that takes image or text pairs as input to delineate source and target objects.
+In this paper, we propose \OM, a novel framework for high-fidelity textured 3D morphing that takes image or text pairs as input to delineate source and target objects.
 Built upon a pre-trained flow-based transformer~\citep{xiang2024structured} for 3D generation, \OMO bridges the gap between 3D shapes and image/text conditions.
 Leveraging the deterministic property of flow models (where intermediate states are not stochastic), we derive morphing trajectories by solving a free-support Wasserstein barycenter problem.
 Additionally, we introduce a sequential initialization strategy to enhance the smoothness of the transitions along the barycentric trajectory.
 This design also allows us to handle the texture morphing in 3D in a similar fashion.
-However, this is not sufficient to produce faithful texture.
-As na\"ive interpolation leads to undesirable blending artifacts (\textit{e.g.}, loss of facial details and color patterns).
-To address this, we propose a similarity-guided consistency mechanism that selectively preserves high-frequency texture details while providing finer control over transition dynamics.
+However, a naive interpolation treats all texture regions uniformly, which may not satisfy the need for preserving specific source attributes, such as fine details, distinct styles, or identity patterns.
+To address this, we propose a similarity-guided consistency mechanism for texture controlled morphing, which selectively preserves high-frequency texture details while providing finer control over transition dynamics.